 Sharing in the Reward of Crop Surplus

 Our farm is primarily a CSA farm, which means that mostly all of our production is planned for the CSA.
 When crops are especially abundant, we pack as much as possible into your share.
 However, we don’t want to overwhelm our members or deliver so much produce that it goes to waste.
 If we feel that members have received enough of certain crops, we will handle the surplus by setting out seconds in bulk on a first come, first serve basis.
-Beyond that veggie surplus goes to wholesale buyers, Meals on Wheels, food pantries, or others in need.
+Beyond that veggie surplus goes to wholesale buyers, food pantries, or others in need.
 This season, we might grow a few crops specifically for wholesale buyers.